Master of Public Health in Public Health Practice

-In order to maintain satisfactory academic progress toward the degree, a student in the MPH program is expected to complete a minimum of 6 semester credits each academic year, beginning with the first semester of enrollment.
-For satisfactory academic progress, the 6 semester credits may consist of prerequisite courses or program courses.
+A student in the MPH program is expected to complete a minimum of 6 semester credits each academic year, beginning with the first semester of enrollment.
+The 6 semester credits may consist of prerequisite courses or program courses.
 Failure to comply with the 6 credit minimum each academic year may result in the removal from the program.
-See also General University Requirements for Graduate Degrees for additional requirements to remain in good standing and to maintain satisfactory academic progress toward the degree.
+See also General University Requirements for Graduate Degrees for additional requirements to remain in good standing and to meet academic expectations toward the degree.

 See the section Advancement to Candidacy.

 - Complete the General University Requirements for Graduate Degrees.

 |HS A605||Public Health and Society||3|

 |HS A610||Environmental and Occupational Health||3|